fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ### Business Rollout (getting the SCU)

-As first step, we will be running a *Business* rollout which will acquire entitlements, transferring them to the PosOperators outlets and activating them as well as eventually creating necessary backend components for the CashBox (in this case an SCU).
+As the first step, we will be running a *Business rollout* which will acquire entitlements, transfer them to the PosOperators outlets and activate them and eventually create necessary backend components for the CashBox (in this case, an SCU).

 import BusinessRolloutFR from '../_markets/fr/getting-started/my-first-cashbox/_business.mdx';
 import BusinessRolloutDE from '../_markets/de/getting-started/my-first-cashbox/_business.mdx';